 Emergency Disaster Relief Program

-Golden State Water Company (Golden State Water) has an Emergency Disaster Relief Program that provides protections for residential and small business customers impacted by wildfires or other natural disasters.
+Golden State Water Company (Golden State Water) has an Emergency Disaster Relief Program that provides protections for residential and small business customers impacted by a public health emergency, wildfire or other natural disaster.
 The program complies with California Public Utilities Commission Resolution No. M-4833 and Decision No. 19-07-015.

-In the event that a State of Emergency is declared at the state or federal levels, customers who suffer disaster-related loss or disruption of the delivery or receipt of service, and/or degradation of the quality of service, are entitled to the following:
+In the event that a State of Emergency is declared at the state or federal levels, customers who suffer emergency-related financial hardships, loss or disruption of the delivery or receipt of service, and/or degradation of the quality of service, are entitled to the following:

 - Cooperation and support in resolving prior unpaid bills;

 - Waiver of reconnection or facilities fees for affected customers, and suspension of deposits for affected customers who must reconnect to the system;

 - Additional flexibility in payment options for affected customers;

 - Waiver of bills for customers who lose their homes or if their homes are rendered uninhabitable; and,